sbianco78/UnsupervisedPlanktonLearning/README.md

-# UnsupervisedPlanktonLearning
-# "Annotation-free learning of plankton for classification and anomaly detection"
+# Code for "Annotation-free learning of plankton for classification and anomaly detection"
-# Vito Paolo Pastore, Thomas Zimmerman, Sujoy K. Biswas and Simone Bianco.
+Vito Paolo Pastore, Thomas Zimmerman, Sujoy K. Biswas and Simone Bianco.

 Plankton classifier.py contains the code to implement the Plankton Classifier pipeline as described in: